 Fertile learning contexts resist complacency and passivity, continually stimulating the learner to think and act in new, different, and better ways.

 They allow us to see the results of our our actions and the actions of others – and, because they are free, to react and respond appropriately.

 They are not fixed or static in their nature or in the aims with which they are associated.
 They are changing and changeable.

 As Dewey noted, “only diversity makes change and progress.”
 A fertile learning context manifests diversity in all its diverse meanings.

 They recognize the inherent social value of learning and foster learning through social interaction.

 We tend to focus a lot on content when we talk about learning, but learning emerges from experience, which requires both content and context.

-We must seek, cultivate, and consciously orchestrate fertile contexts for our own learning.
+We must seek, cultivate, and consciously orchestrate fertile learning contexts for our own lifelong learning.
 And we must do the same for those we teach, those we parent, those we lead.